The best logos of the 1940s

 The idea of chocolate and candy was not new.
 Forrest Mars Sr, the creator of M&M’s and son of the founder of Mars, was inspired by Smarties, a similar treat he saw in Britain during the Spanish Civil War.

 What really helped M&M’s stand out was their branding.
-The name came from the initials of Mars and Bruce Murry, the son of the president of Hershey Chocolate, who had a stake in the company.
+The name came from the initials of Mars and Bruce Murray, the son of the president of Hershey Chocolate, who had a stake in the company.
 The original logo was simple – black and white text – but it has changed color and style several times over the years.
 Despite these changes, the logo remained mostly the same, except for a brief period in early 2023 when it was changed to “Ma&Ya’s.”

 Coca-Cola

-The 1940s was a golden age for graphic design.
+The 1940s were a golden age for graphic design.
 Designers like Paul Rand and Saul Bass created logos that are still admired today.
 The Coca-Cola logo from 1941 stands out among them.
 It has undergone minor changes over the years, but its basic design, incorporating the Spencerian font and bright red color (it even has its own Pantone shade named after the drink), has remained unchanged.

 Lambretta

 Lambretta, established alongside other famous Italian brands such as Ferrari and Ducati, is often associated with the color red.
-This choice of color contributes to the brand’s distinctive style.
+This color choice contributes to the brand’s distinctive style.
 The Lambretta logo is known for its horizontal stripes connecting the letters, which was most likely done for practical reasons.
 This feature allowed the logo to be applied more efficiently on the conveyor belt, allowing workers to apply it in one piece rather than attaching each letter individually.

 Vespa